s-blu/obsidian_dataview_example_vault/00 Meta/Vault To Do.md

 ## Organization

-- [ ] Think of a useful folder structure - current structure under 20 Dataview Queries is not really feasable
 - [ ] Write MOCs or similar that encourage exploration, the current ones are awful (sorry!)
 - [ ] Introduce a possibility to group queries that belongs to a topic, i.e. listing bullet points, habit tracking, task management, ...
 - [ ] Add #dvjs tags to pages containing dataviewjs queries to make the (dataview specific) js functions searchable, too